static-frame/static-frame/README.rst

 <<U5>            <<U15>          <float64> <float64>

-We can now move on to processing our test data with the characteristics dervied from our training data.
+We can now move on to processing our test data with the characteristics derived from our training data.
 To do that, we will extract our previously selected test records with ``sel_test`` into a new ``Frame`` to which we can add our ``posterior`` predictions and final species classifications.

 It is common to process data in table by adding columns from left to right.
 StaticFrame permits this limited form of mutability with the grow-only ``FrameGO``.
-While underlying NumPy arrays are still always immutable, columns can be added to a ``FrameGO`` with bracket-style assignment.
+While underlying NumPy arrays are still always immutable, columns can be added to a ``FrameGO`` with bracket-style assignments.
 A ``FrameGO`` can be created from a ``Frame`` with the ``to_frame_go()`` method.
-As elsewhere, underlying immutable NumPy arrays do not have to be copied: this is an efficient, no-copy operation.
+As mentioned elsewhere, underlying immutable NumPy arrays are not copied: this is an efficient, no-copy operation.

 Passing two arguments to ``loc[]``, we can select rows with the values from ``sel_test``, and we can select columns with a list of labels for the sepal length and sepal width.